hapify/hapify/docs/templating/hapify/syntax.md

     const <<M aA>> = new <<M AA>>();
     ```

-For a model named `user group`, this will output:
+For a model named `user group`, this will output as:

 ```javascript
 // Create a new user group